What does Party really mean?

 Humans like to organize things in their head.
 It's what we do.
 We use this power to sort out complexity so we can categorize, pigeonhole, and stereotype.
-It's not good, it's not bad… it's just what we do.
+It's not good, it's not bad, it's just what we do.

-So, when it comes to politics we have things called parties which help us identify where a politician stands on various issues without having to query them on every subject.
+So, when it comes to politics we have things called parties which help us identify where a politician stands on general issues without having to query them on every subject.
 This tends to come in especially handy at the ballot box when confronted with names of people you may have never heard of, but none the less feel obligated to express an opinion about as you fill out your ballot.

 - How would it justify asking for any of my hard earned money?

-- Vetting Candidates: The organization should have the task of Vetting Candidates for alignment with the platform, so voters can know what they are voting for.
+Vetting Candidates: The organization should have the task of Vetting Candidates for alignment with the platform, so voters can know what they are voting for.
 This applies equally AFTER the election when elected officials are expected to follow through on their commitment to the policy platform by working and voting toward its goals.
-Accountably becomes the currency of their term in office and is on full display in real time to the organization members as well as the constituents of that official.
+Accountability becomes the currency of their term in office and is on full display in real time to the organization members as well as the constituents of that official.

-- Debates: The organization would be responsible for holding Debates among the various member party candidates during primary season and also to ensure the organization's candidates are included in debates for the general election.
-Corporate funding for this activity (and only this activity) should be encouraged as a tiny symbol of the obligation corporations have toward the public good.
+Debates: The organization would be responsible for holding Debates among the various member party candidates during primary season and also to ensure the organization's candidates are included in debates for the general election.
+Corporate funding for this activity -- and only this activity -- should be encouraged as a tiny symbol of the obligation corporations have toward the public good.